-William Harris’s peerless setting of John Donne’s poem is the inspiration behind an exciting and innovative project that took place in Leeds this summer.
-We've performed and recorded a programme of modern sacred music in the fabulous space and acoustic that is Leeds’ Victoria
+William Harris’s peerless setting of John Donne’s poem was the inspiration behind an exciting and innovative project that took place in Leeds last summer.
+We performed and recorded a programme of modern sacred music in the fabulous space and acoustic that is Leeds’ Victoria